Real Talk: Heavy Periods Didn’t Stop Me Running A Marathon

 “I continued running but I didn’t feel right, my fingernails were going blue and I started to get pin and needles in the top of my head – then at mile 21 I actually blacked out.
 When I came round a woman from St John’s Ambulance said, “I really think you need to stop now.”
 But I was so close to the finish line I didn’t want to, I thought I have five miles – I’ve got this!
 I had some Lucozade, a mars and finished.
 I didn’t want to give up.

 “What’s really made a difference though is I now use a menstrual cup rather than tampons.
-They’ve revolutionized my periods.
-On very heavy days, I still need to wear a pad too but no matter what absorbancy tampons are, I’d just flood through them but the cup can hold way such more.
+They’ve revolutionised my periods.
+On very heavy days, I still need to wear a pad too but no matter what absorbency tampons are, I’d just flood through them but the cup can hold way much more.
 So many people are grossed out by them but I think they’re amazing.
-Even for my job – I’m not a lingerie model, or swimwear model – but I do often play a mum in an advert where I may have to be in a pool in a swimsuit.
+Even for my job – I’m not a lingerie model or swimwear model – but I do often play a mum in an advert where I may have to be in a pool in a swimsuit.
 If I have a job like that and I’ve got my period it can be touch and go what happens.
-With the mooncup as long as I can go to the loo every hour and sort myself out there’s no accidents.
+With the Mooncup as long as I can go to the loo every hour and sort myself out there’s no accidents.

 Never give up

 “Sticking to a really strict Paleo diet, not having dairy and not drinking alcohol has also made a big difference to my periods.
-I’d also started taking turmeric supplements because they are anti-flammatory, so good for running but also helps with period pain.
-I’ve tried the implant and the pill but the hormones brings on my anxiety so I have to try and control my periods naturally the best I can.
-I find that running does help my cycle, when I’m not doing as much exercise my periods are definitely worse.
+I’d also started taking turmeric supplements because they are anti-inflammatory, so good for running but also helps with period pain.
+I’ve tried the implant and the pill but the hormones bring on my anxiety so I have to try and control my periods naturally the best I can.
+I find that running does help my cycle when I’m not doing as much exercise my periods are definitely worse.